-By the early 1970’s, crime was becoming an increasing problem for Harvey, a suburb 20 miles south of Chicago.
+In the early 1970’s crime was becoming an increasing problem for Harvey, a suburb 20 miles south of Chicago.
 In 1972 a woman was fatally shot near the mall in a robbery attempt.
-In 1973, another person was shot on the mall property.
-Also in 1973, a teenage girl was strangled to death.
+Then in 1973 another person was shot on the mall property, and a teenage girl was strangled to death.

 Both due to regional economic decline and an increase in crime, Dixie Square Mall would lose many stores between 1973 and 1976.

 The mall went through a renovation in 1976 in an attempt to rejuvenate the business, but these attempts failed.
 By 1978 the mall was down to 20 stores; the final “anchor” store JC Penney departing in January.